sourabhz/CamCap/README.md

 # CamCap
-CamCap is an VideoRecorder cum Capture Image functional App with a feature of timelapse all done with the so called comple CAMERA2API, with Runtime Permissions for Marshmallow and newer versions.
+CamCap is an VideoRecorder cum Capture Image functional App with a feature of timelapse all done with the so called complex CAMERA2API, with Runtime Permissions for Marshmallow and newer versions.